SideLine: How Delay-Lines (May) Leak Secrets from your SoC: Abstract

 \section{Abstract}

 To meet the ever-growing need for performance in silicon devices, SoC providers have been increasingly relying on software-hardware cooperation.
 By controlling hardware resources such as power or clock management from the software, developers earn the possibility to build more flexible and power efficient applications.
-Despite the benefits, these hardware components are now exposed to software code and can potentially be misused as open-doors to jeopardize trusted environments, perform privilege escalation or steal cryptographic secrets.
+Despite the benefits, these hardware components are now exposed to software code and can potentially be misused as open-doors to new kind of attacks.
 In this work, we introduce \textit{SideLine}, a novel side-channel vector based on delay-line components widely implemented in high-end SoCs.
-After providing a detailed method on how to access and convert delay-line data into power consumption information, we demonstrate that these entities can be used to perform remote power side-channel attacks.
-We report experiments carried out on two SoCs from distinct vendors and we recount several core-vs-core attack scenarios in which an adversary process located in one processor core aims at eavesdropping the activity of a victim process located in another core.
-For each scenario, we demonstrate the adversary ability to fully recover the secret key of an OpenSSL AES running in the victim core.
-Even more detrimental, we show that these attacks are still practicable if the victim or the attacker program runs over an operating system.
+We demonstrate that these entities can be used to perform remote power side-channel attacks and we detail several attack scenarios in which an adversary process located in one processor core aims at eavesdropping the activity of a victim process located in another core.
+For each scenario, we demonstrate the adversary ability to fully recover the secret key of an AES algorithm running in the victim core.
+Even more detrimental, we show that these attacks are still practicable when a rich operating system is used.